 When Detroit was on the verge of bankruptcy, city leaders considered closing several parks because it couldn’t afford to maintain them.
-Palmer Park at Woodward Avenue and Six Mile Road was one of these, it could have been closed if not for some dedicated neighbors.
+Palmer Park at Woodward Avenue and Six Mile Road was one of these - it could have closed if not for some dedicated neighbors.

 Come out to Palmer Park on a summer evening and you’ll usually find somebody playing tennis.
 The movement to save the park started on these courts.
 When word spread that the city of Detroit might close the park, Leonora King and some of her friends decided they weren’t going to let that happen.

 “So we just got together, a bunch of tennis players, we all had a march,” says King.
 “And it turned out to be pretty successful to keep the park open.
 And we formed People for Palmer Park as a result.”

 Since its formation, People for Palmer Park has been working with the city to care for the property and provide recreational programs.
 The group’s board president, Rochelle Lento, says the goal is to offer healthy activities for adults and children.

 “We do yoga classes once a week, tai chi, we have tennis lessons for kids, and adults on the tennis courts,” says Lento.